-- XML, XML schema, and the role and use of XML namespaces - HTTP and HTTPS and the security, encryption and authentication features of the latter. - Service Oriented Architecture (SOA) and such concepts as interface, implementation, adapter and message queue. - Common middleware components including the Service Registry and the Enterprise Service Bus (ESB), as well as the associated functionality they provide.
+- XML, XML schema, and the role and use of XML namespaces - JSON particularly as it relates to an established external data schema. - HTTP and HTTPS and the security, encryption and authentication features of the latter. - Service Oriented Architecture (SOA) and such concepts as interface, implementation, adapter and message queue. - Common middleware components including the Service Registry and the Enterprise Service Bus (ESB), as well as the associated functionality they provide.